aliirfaan/citronel-external-service/README.md

 * Takes configuration from a configuration file that follows a standard format.
 * Helper function for caching responses.
 * Helper classes for events and subscribers.
-* **You can use `aliirfaan/citronel-external-service-generator` package to generate config file, service class, migrations, models, events, listeners for your external service.**
+* **You can use `aliirfaan/citronel-external-service-generator` package as dev dependency to generate config file, service class, migrations, models, events, listeners for your external service.**

 ## Requirements